alehechka/go-jsonapi/README.md

 ### Recommended Usage

-The above functions are effectively the top-level transformation tools, however, the dynamic link creation can be made easy by supply an `*http.Request` object to the following functions instead:
+The above functions are effectively the top-level transformation tools, however, the dynamic link creation can be made easy by supplying an `*http.Request` object to the following functions instead:

 ```go
 req := httptest.NewRequest("GET", "http://example.com/example", nil)